 The retreat is led by Constance Hale.
 The daily workshops are taught by writers and editors who bring deep experience in many genres.
 (Find their bios below.)
 For those locals wanting to dip a toe in rather than taking a deep dive, it’s possible to join us for the afternoon workshops only.

-The program is still being designed, but here’s what we know so far.
+The program is still being finalized, but here’s what we know so far.
 (Click here to see the tentative schedule for 2018.)